 “We agree with the advocates,” Dalton said.
 “We have room for a lot more people.
 It’s hard to get the word out.
 We want to get as many people enrolled as possible.”

 Another problem is adding money to the Ready2Ride mobile account.
-Nichole Gallagher, an advocate with Latino welcome center Casa San Jose, told the authority’s board last month that it’s difficult to pay the half-fare price of $48.75 for a 31-day pass because the system only takes certain increments of payment.
+Nicole Gallagher, an advocate with Pittsburghers for Public Transit, told the authority’s board last month that it’s difficult to pay the half-fare price of $48.75 for a 31-day pass because the agency’s ConnectCard machines and service center only takes certain increments of payment.

-“The app is very difficult to navigate,” she said, and requires low-income riders to add $60 to the pass they first time they buy it.
+“The app is very difficult to navigate,” she said, and requires low-income riders to add $60 to for a 31-day pass that costs $48.75.
 The extra money stays in the account for their next purchase, but it can be hard for low-income riders to come up with the initial payment, she said.

 Jeffrey Devlin, PRT’s chief information officer, said he thinks it is easy to put $50 on the card with two transactions, resulting in a minor overpayment.